seungjunlee96/AI-for-Medicine/README.md

 # AI-for-Medicine
+Welcome to the **AI for Medicine Specialization**!!<br>
-This repository is a summary of  **"AI for Medicine Specialization"**  lecture from Deeplearning.ai

-Lecture Link : https://www.coursera.org/specializations/ai-for-medicine
+This repository is a summary of  **"AI for Medicine Specialization"**  lecture from Deeplearning.ai<br> Lecture Link : https://www.coursera.org/specializations/ai-for-medicine

+These courses go beyond the foundations of deep learning to teach you the nuances in applying AI to medical use cases.
+If you are new to deep learning or want to get a deeper foundation of how neural networks work, we recommend taking the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning).

 The summary here includes
 - Lecture Notes